 R10.14

-Each RID author shall be able to see the list of his RIDs (saved for later or submitted), open them, revise, and deleted them if they are not yet submitted.
+Each RID author shall be able to see the list of his RIDs (saved for later or submitted), open them, revise, and delete them if they are not yet submitted.

 R10.15

-Alternatively, a RID author shall be able to delete it, in which case it shall be marked as “withdrawn”, left in the list, but not forwarded as a submission. .
+, A RID author shall be able to delete a “save for later” RID, in which case it shall be marked as “withdrawn”, left in the list, but not forwarded as a submission. .

 R10.16

-Immediately after the RID closure date (T0) the CCSDS Review Coordinator shall be alerted that RIDs are queued for review.
-The Review process shall not last more than 2 months.
-The CCSDS Review Coordinator has the responsibility of reviewing and resolving RIDs in agreement with the rest of the CCSDS WG.
+Immediately after the RID submission closure date (T0) the CCSDS Review Coordinator shall be alerted that RIDs are queued for review.

 R10.17